Netflix, Gap lag in customer satisfaction online

 Amazon climbed 2 points to 88 to lead ForSee's survey for the 14th consecutive time.
 ForSee runs the poll about every six months.

-The biggest gainer was TigerDirect.com, a tech gadget and parts website owned by Systemax Inc, which climbed 6 points to 79.
+The biggest gainer was TigerDirect.com, a tech gadget and parts website owned by Systemax Inc (SYX.N), which climbed 6 points to 79.

 Another big gainer was JCP.com, J.C.
-Penney's website, which rose 5 points to 83.
-That put the retailer in a tie for third place with QVC.com, Apple's online store and VistaPrint.com.
+Penney's (JCP.N) website, which rose 5 points to 83.
+That put the retailer in a tie for third place with QVC.com LINTA.O, Apple's (AAPL.O) online store and VistaPrint.com.

 (Reporting by Alistair Barr; Editing by Tim Dobbyn)